vidmo91/644_parallel_mem/README.md

 # ATmega644 parallel EEPROM/FLASH/SRAM interface

- made as template for further projects
+ made as template for further projects in AtmelStudio 7.0

  implemented: simple read/write functions and Flash ID read and erasing